 Arianna Pranger: ‘I pack as much creativity as possible into my teaching’

 Arianna Pranger has lost her heart to teaching.
-A senior lecturer on the master’s programme in Pharmacy, she is one of the three nominees for the LUS Teaching Prize.
+A senior lecturer on the master’s programme in Pharmacy, she won the LUS Teaching Prize 2020.
 The programme trains students to be pharmacists.

 We speak through Teams, and Pranger seems to be trying to laugh off a mild bout of shyness.
 ‘It’s true.
 I love teaching and feel completely at home when I’m doing that.
 But now I have to talk about myself and that feels very different.’

 Pranger initially taught one day a week on the three-year Master’s programme in Pharmacy, alongside her job as hospital pharmacist at the LUMC, but this ratio was flipped at her request last November: she is now primarily a lecturer, but works one day a week in the hospital pharmacy to maintain her links with the practice.

 Pranger coordinates the two-month infectious disease and immunology block, teaching, among others, the sections on antibiotics, tuberculosis and therapeutic drug monitoring.
 She spends the rest of the year teaching in other blocks, and has been a member of the Board of Examiners for the Pharmacy programme since June 2020.
 Her nomination for the LUS Teaching Prize will come as no surprise: she won the Prof. dr. G.J.
 Tammeling Prize for best lecturer at the Faculty of Medicine/LUMC in July.